mctorch/mctorch/README.md

 # McTorch

+## McTorch, a manifold optimization library for deep learning

-McTorch is a Python package that adds manifold optimization functionality to [PyTorch](https://github.com/pytorch/pytorch).
+McTorch is a Python library that adds manifold optimization functionality to [PyTorch](https://github.com/pytorch/pytorch).

 McTorch:
  - Leverages tensor computation and GPU acceleration from PyTorch.
  - Enables optimization on manifold constrained tensors to address nonlinear optimization problems.
  - Facilitates constrained weight tensors in deep learning layers.